-Commercial Solar Panels & Systems Costs and Pricing Factors
+Commercial Solar Panel Cost and Pricing

 Commercial solar panel costs have dropped significantly over the past decade.
 According to NREL, the cost of commercial solar in the U.S. has declined by two-thirds since 2010, primarily driven by more efficient solar technology and lower inverter costs.
 In Texas, the average cost of commercial solar panels is 7.6% lower than the national average.